lcouper/MosquitoThermalSelection/Sequence_Analysis/DownstreamAnalysis_Plink/README.md

 Conduct association, but clump results to account for LD
 ```
-plink --allow-extra-chr --file myplink--pheno treat.txt --allow-no-sex --clump pruned_treat.assoc
+plink --allow-extra-chr --file myplink --pheno treat.txt --allow-no-sex --clump pruned_treat.assoc
 # Note that the 'myplink' data file specified above is used to calculate LD between SNPs in the .assoc file
-# In our case, tt is equivalent to running:
+# In our case, it is equivalent to running:
 plink --allow-extra-chr --file pruneddata --pheno treat.txt --allow-no-sex --clump pruned_treat.assoc
 ```